ottotech/riskmanagement/README.md

 different storage, like a sequel database.
 Also, every time you stop the GO built-in server you will not only lose the data, but the risk matrix images will be removed from disk as well—so keep in mind this, if you want to remove this behavior just delete the *init()* func from the *delete.go* file in the *config* pkg.
 The design pattern I used to create this app is DDD.
-So it is easy to change things in the app (pug-and-play style) so you can improve or expand the scope of the app.
+So it is easy to change things in the app (plug-and-play style) so you can improve or expand the scope of the app.

 **NOTE:**